 I would like to see the Luis Buñuel adaptation of the book to be able to compare.
 The story was interesting but the characters left me a bit cold.
 However, it was interesting to see the relationships between servants and masters and to see that Celestine the 'femme de chambre' was actually a very strong and dominant person, finally following and obeying the man she wants to be with...

-Certainly not the timewaster the two-star reviews moan about.
+Certainly not the timewaster some other reviews moan about.
 ADD won't help, for sure.
-More backstory than in the Bunuel version (given a fitting homage with the ferret scene), but the the political message is just as eloquent.
+More backstory than in Bunuel's version (given a fitting homage with the ferret scene), but the the political message is just as eloquent.
 3 1/2

 what a load of crap.
 I simply can't see the point of this kind of adaptations/remakes anymore.
 Mediocre written dialogues and annoying camera movements.
 Useless theme and subject for today's society, artistic movements. who the fck still wants to hear these stories?